1/29/2025

 Bob Lewis

-Yeah, George, I'll turn it over.
-Thank you guys.
+Yeah, George, I'll come back to the question.
 This is Bob.
 Come back around to the question you asked in terms of where the investments were.
 You know, in typical markets that they have been operating in, very similar markets to where our dispensing business plays as well.
 So nothing far afield from what the two organizations combined are very capable at doing.
-They are a growthy market.
-So we think there's opportunity with those customers to not only launch these product lines, but to continue to grow with them on a go-forward basis.
+They are a growthy market, so we think there's good opportunity with those customers to not only launch these product lines, but to continue to grow with them on a go-forward basis.

 speaker